Quick answer

 Color theory for pixel art

 Color makes or breaks a pixel art game.
 Two projects at identical skill levels can look wildly different — polished vs. muddy — purely based on palette.
-Full palette guide with hex codes here.
+See the pixel art color palettes guide with hex codes.

 Hue shifting — the #1 technique